Validate case data

 # ℹ 14,990 more rows

-This allows, the extraction of use tagged-only columns in downstream analysis, which will be useful for the next episode!
+This allows for the use of tagged variables only in downstream analysis, which will be useful for the next episode!

 When should I use {linelist}?

-linelist is more appropriate for this type of ongoing or long-lasting analysis.
-Check the “Get started” vignette section about When you should consider using {linelist}? for more information.
+linelist is more appropriate for this type of ongoing or long - lasting analysis.
+Check the “Get started” vignette section about When I should consider using {linelist}? for more information.

 Key Points

-• Use linelist package to tag, validate, and prepare case data for downstream analysis.
+• Use the linelist package to tag, validate, and prepare case data for downstream analysis.